The faculty handbook has been assembled as a working document and reference to answer

 of combining low-enrolled sections.

 • Classes with fewer than 17 students enrolled and attending are subject to cancellation

 for low enrollment.

-• Cancellations may occur up to and including the last day of the second week of
+• Cancellations may occur up to and including the last day of the second week of any

-any regular term unless a variance is granted.
+regular term unless a variance is granted.

-• Under normal circumstances, no classes shall be canceled after the last day of
+• Under normal circumstances, no classes shall be canceled after the last day of the

-of the summer session.
+the summer session.

 • Summer session cancellation may occur up to and including the second class meeting.